lenincompres/domify/README.md

   }
 });

-/* the function returns the container element. */
+/* It returns the container element. */
 ```
 You may provide a tag for the new element and a parent where it should be appended as following arguments.